FACT-Finder-Web-Components/magento2-module/README.md

 </type>
 ```

-Again, there is no need to copy all other field definitions.
-Magento will merge the existing ones with the one you created.
+Again, there is no need to copy all other field definitions: Magento will merge the existing ones with the one you just created.
-In order for your field exporter to work, it has to implement `Omikron\Factfinder\Api\Export\Catalog\ProductFieldInterface`.
+In order for your field exporter to work, it has to implement our `Omikron\Factfinder\Api\Export\Catalog\ProductFieldInterface`.
-Your class skeleton for exporting the brand logo could look like this:
+Your class skeleton to export the brand logo could look like this:

 ```php
 class BrandLogo implements \Omikron\Factfinder\Api\Export\Catalog\ProductFieldInterface